Cyphrme/Coze/README.md

 "Coze Standard".
 Further draft, proposals, and extended algorithm support are planned in "Coze Experimental".

-#### How can my API do versioning?
-API versioning may be handled in an application however desired.
-A suggested way of incorporating API versioning in Coze is to use `typ`, e.g. `cyphr.me/v1/msg/create`, where v1 is the api version.

 #### Why does `pay` have cryptographic components?
 Coze's `pay` includes all payload information, a design we've dubbed a "fat payload".
 We consider single pass hashing critical for Coze's simple design.